McMullen House Bed & Breakfast LLC

 McMullen House is a stately Italianate Villa built for Celia McMullen in 1870.
-Celia, along with her husband and son-in-law owned the Titusville Iron Works.
+Celia, along with her husband and son-in-law, owned the Titusville Iron Works.
 The son-in-law, John Bryan, built a home across Brown Street, which is now McKinney Hall of the University of Pittsburgh at Titusville.
 In 1862, Celia’s husband died and in 1871, John Bryan died.
-Bryan’s passing left Celia as the only owner of the Ironworks, thus becoming the first businesswoman of Titusville.
+Bryan’s passing left Celia as the only owner of the Iron Works, and she thus became the businesswoman of Titusville.
 Celia died in 1885.
-Other famous people to own the house include John Stephenson, the editor of the Titusville Herald in the mid-1900s.
+Another famous person who has owned the house is John Stephenson, the editor of the Titusville Herald in the mid-1900s.

 History of the Bed & Breakfast

 McMullen House was briefly operated as a boarding house by Celia McMullen before her death.
 In the 1980s the house was opened as a Bed & Breakfast and has continuously operated with the exception of a brief period in the late 1990s and early 2000s.
 The house reflects the elegance of the “Oil Boom” period through architecture, Victorian furnishings, and a gracious lifestyle.

 First Floor of McMullen House Bed & Breakfast

 The parlor contains an Eastlake Suite that is original to the house and faces a period fireplace.
 More period furniture owned by the Coxe family surrounds the suite.

 The dining room has a center table that seats eight people and two other tables for more private dining.
 In the morning, a French-inspired breakfast is served here.

 The library contains historical books, a reading and game area, and a TV for guest use.